Resources related to “What does a Green Card look like?”:

 Typos & Inconsistencies

-Similarly, if the USCIS number on the face of the card does not match the first line on the back of the card, it is a fake green card.
+Similarly, if the USCIS number on the face of the card does not match the first line on the back, it is a fake green card.
 This is also true if the date of birth does not match the second line on the back of the card.

 References the INS